VegardIversen/TTT4275_project/README.md

 ## Note
 A lot of this code is just many quick fixes.
 There is probably some bugs.
-Have also made it algorithms into classes just for fun and to learn how to use classes.
+Have also made the algorithms into classes just for fun and to learn how to use classes.